 Short Sea Shipping in Europe and the world

-Due to increasing need and the demand for alternatives to road and rail transport within Europe, incumbent shipping line major MSC has jumped on the SSS bandwagon, extending its fleet for the inter European transportation network.
-For MSC, combining shipping services with inland operations has helped it provide a seamless door-to-door delivery solution for businesses of all sizes.
+There is an increasing need and the demand for alternatives to road and rail transport within Europe.
+Due to this, the incumbent shipping line major, MSC, has jumped on the SSS bandwagon extending its fleet for the inter-European transportation network.
+MSC has combined shipping services with inland operations.
+This has helped in providing a seamless door-to-door delivery solution for businesses of all sizes.
 The MSC network alone stretches all over the Mediterranean Sea and the northern part of Europe.